osmandapp/web/main/docs/user/navigation/route-navigation.md

 ### Start / stop navigation

-As soon as your destination point is selected, the app will create a route to it.
-To start navigation, you need to use "Start" button.
+Once your destination point is selected, the app will create a route to it.
+To begin navigation, you need to use "Start" button.
 To stop navigation mode, tap on the "Stop" button and confirm your choice.

 :::note
-After the route is created, in ["Details" section](../navigation/index.md#route-details) you can find additional information (altitude, uphill, downhill, road type, turn-by-turn instructions, etc.), analyze your route on the map, print the route plan, save the route and share it.
+After the route is created, in the ["Details" section](../navigation/index.md#route-details) you can find additional information (altitude, uphill, downhill, road type, turn-by-turn instructions, etc.), analyze your route on the map, print the route plan, save the route and share it.
 :::

 <Tabs groupId="operating-systems">